-Since 2010 I've been the Department Head of French and Italian.
-I am proud to serve in this position because the faculties in French and in Italian are outstanding.
-In that time, we have grown both programs; French now has over 210 majors.
-Italian has about 100 majors, making it the largest Italian Program in the United States (by the count of Majors).
+From 2010 until May 2015 I was the Department Head of French and Italian.
+I was proud to serve in this capacity because during that time, we grew both programs: French reached over 160 majors, and Italian peaked over 100 majors, making it the largest Italian Program in the United States (by the count of Majors).
 For more information about our Italian Program, watch the spot done on us in 2009 by Arizona Public Media.

 While I'm proud of my sholarship, I also believe fully in the importance of community engagement.
 To that end, I happily work with St. Philips in the Hills Episcopal Church in their annual "All-Night Reading of Dante's 'Inferno.""
 In 2012 I was interviewed with the Rev. Greg Foraker about the "All-Night Reading" on "Arizona Public Media" (scroll 20 minutes into the show to see the interview), and in 2014 I was interviewed about the all-night reading on the Bill Buckmaster radio program.